This article applies to:

 - BitLocker is a drive-level encryption and not a file-level encryption, hence when enabled access to the entire drive is restricted.

 - BitLocker works on the basis of a password encryption whereas EFS works on the basis of certificate-based encryption.

 Scenarios with BitLocker enabled

 Scenario 1: BitLocker enabled on devices with a single drive (C:\ as OS volume)

 Since BitLocker has a drive-level encryption, the drive is unlocked when the OS is up an running.
 Hence, BitLocker does not hamper the functionality of inSync and the backups complete successfully.

 Scenario 2: BitLocker enabled on one or more drives of each device having multiple drives

-In this scenario, the volume backups of drives enabled with BitLocker complete successfully.
+In this scenario, the volume backups of drives unlocked with BitLocker complete successfully.
 The rest of the drives must have auto unlock enabled during the authentication process while setting up BitLocker for the drives.
-If auto unlock is not enabled, the drive remains encrypted even after boot-up.
-If the drive is configured for backup, inSync cannot back up the drive as the drive is encrypted.
+If auto unlock is not enabled, the drive remains locked even after a boot-up.
+If the drive is configured for backup, inSync cannot back up the drive as the drive is locked with BitLocker.

 Configuration for seamless backup from drives